-AMEREN contracted 06 ENV to provide project management, field resources, and equipment for the Excavation, Transportation and Disposal of Impacted Soils at the Former Manufactured Gas Plant in Belleville, Illinois.
+AMEREN contracted 06 ENV to provide project management, field resources, and equipment for the Excavation, Transportation, and Disposal of Impacted Soils at the Former Manufactured Gas Plant in Belleville, Illinois.

 The impacted soil was excavated with a pair of hydraulic excavators and loaded onto end dump trailers and transported under manifest for disposal at a Subtitle D landfill.
-The impacted soil was manifested as NON-RCRA Regulated Waste under 40 CFR Section 262.34(a) which provides a RCRA exemption for certain wastes generated from former manufactured gas plant activities.
+The impacted soil was manifested as NON-RCRA Regulated Waste under 40 CFR Section 262.34(a) which provides an RCRA exemption for certain wastes generated from former manufactured gas plant activities.

 Due to a high groundwater table, O6 ENV utilized a dewatering system to support deep excavation within the ERS.
 Approximately, 300,000 gallons of MGP-impacted groundwater were pumped and filtered through an onsite Wastewater Treatment Plant consisting of an oil-water separator, solidification bag filters, and carbon and resin vessels.
 The treated water was analyzed prior to release to the local POTW.